 Suddenly with his mistake behind him, Alois is back to his familiar self.
 He smiles smugly and sits back.
 "Then come, Ciel.
 See if you can beat me."

 It is Ciel's turn to grin darkly.
-He pushes his black queen across the board, smoothly disarming Alois of his last bishop and his only defence from that angle.
+He pushes his black queen across the board, smoothly disarming Alois of his last bishop and his only defense from that angle.

 Alois's smirk is replaced with an expression of exasperation as he stares at the black queen all silent and superior and practically preening.
 "You fucking bitch whore," he breathes malevolently.